gmanley/sinatra_template/README.md

 Setup with:
 ------
-* Mongoid or ActiveRecord
+* ActiveRecord or Mongoid
 * HAML
 * Twitter Bootstrap

 __Requirements:__

 * Ruby (>= 1.9.2)
-* MongoDB or any active_record supported db
+* Any ActiveRecord supported db or MongoDB
 * Bundler